-87 See Final Report of the Panel of Experts on the Illegal Exploitation of Natural Resources and Other Forms of Wealth of the Democratic Republic of the Congo, online http://www.un.dk/doc/S20021146.pdf

-Wealth of the Democratic Republic of the Congo found that eighty-five companies breached the OECD Guidelines by financing and partnering with rebel groups that are renowned for their penchant for gross human rights violations.
-88 In return, the companies were allowed 'privileged access' to natural resources by rebel groups.
-89 As a result, the UN Panel of Experts recommended that the United Nations Security Council should "consider imposing certain restrictions on" the companies for their involvement "in the criminal and illicit exploitation" of natural resources in the DRC.
-90 The recommended sanctions include travel bans on certain individuals identified by the Panel; freezing of assets, barring of the companies from accessing banking and financial institutions and barring the companies from establishing partnerships or other commercial relations with international financial institutions.
-91 In addition, the UN Panel of Experts urged the United Nations to establish a monitoring body to verify and update "its list of business enterprises in violation of the OECD Guidelines and transmitting evidence of those violations to the OECD National Contact Points in the home Governments of the enterprises".
-92
+Besides, the OECD Guidelines are utilized widely by international organizations, governments, and NGOs.
+For example, the United Nations relied on the Guidelines as a basis for determining the complicity of MNCs in human rights violations in the Democratic Republic of the Congo (DRC).
+93 More specifically, the United Nations Panel of Experts on the Illegal Exploitation of Natural Resources and Other Forms of Wealth of the Democratic Republic of the Congo found that 85 companies breached the OECD Guidelines by financing and partnering with rebel groups that are renowned for committing gross human rights violations.
+In return, the companies were allowed "privileged access" to natural resources by rebel groups.
+As a result, the UN Panel of Experts recommended that the United Nations Security Council should "consider imposing certain restrictions on" the companies for their involvement "in criminal and illicit exploitation" of natural resources in the DRC.
+96 The recommended sanctions included travel bans on certain individuals identified by the Panel of Experts, freezing assets, barring the companies from accessing banking and financial institutions, and restrictions on es-